sophie4075/little-web-server/README.md

 - Simple Setup: Minimal setup required, easy to start and test.

 ## Security Notice
-This server implementation is intended for educational purposes and not designed with security features suitable for a production environment.
+I know you can probably tell but this server implementation is intended for educational purposes and not designed with security features suitable for a production environment.
 It lacks measures such as HTTPS, input sanitization, and authentication, which are critical for real-world applications.
 Use this server only in a safe, controlled setting.

 ## Troubleshooting Rendering Issues
 If CSS or JavaScript is not rendering correctly, make sure: